FBnil/evidencer/README.md

 ```
 Then `APACHE-QA` and `APACHE-PROD` can only run on `test1=APACHE++`, but `APACHE-PROD-DMZ` actually matches both `test1=APACHE++` and `APACHE++DMZ`.
 In this case, because the string "APACHE++DMZ" is longer, it would run on `test1=APACHE++DMZ`, and will not run on `test1=APACHE++`
-(if you still want to run it on both, use the `-n` commandline parameter)
+(if you still want to run it on both, use the `--noautofix` commandline parameter)
 caveat: Unfortunately, it does not look inside servergroups to make the server lists inside it unique.
 You must take care of that yourself. (there is no recursive expansion)

 ## evidencer.cfg